Shadow Work: What It Is & 4 Steps That Will Help You Face the Darkness

 Talking to Your Inner Child

-Try to remember a moment in your childhood in which you felt deep pain or vulnerable – paint a picture in your mind of yourself as a child, your surroundings and bring back the emotions you felt that moment.
+Try to remember a moment in your childhood in which you felt deep pain or vulnerability – paint a picture in your mind of yourself as a child, your surroundings, and bring back the emotions you felt that moment.

 Meeting your inner child with compassion and love will help you to heal.
 You might even have some advice you would like to share or simply a big hug.

 If you feel like you need more guidance on this, consider talking to a psychologist or a therapist for hypnotherapy.

 Read this next: Why & How You Need to Heal Your Inner Child

 Embrace Your Shadow

 Shadow work is uncomfortable, frightening, and requires us to be vulnerable to an extent many of us have not experienced.
 Let’s be honest: Who enjoys exploring their weaknesses, accepting personality traits we despise in others, or the negative emotions?

 But the journey into our darkness holds a lot of potential for us.